 The pandemic has further emphasized the value of these plans for all students as they account for the long-term impact this disruption will have on their path to timely graduation.
 As ECSU’s Provost and Vice Chancellor for Academic Affairs, Farrah Jackson Ward, likes to say, “Student success is a marathon, not a sprint.”

-As we reflect on a turbulent six months and try to prepare for an opaque tomorrow, many of us are still adjusting to the long-term impact this pandemic has had on our best-laid plans.
+As we reflect on a turbulent year and try to prepare for an opaque tomorrow, many of us are still adjusting to the long-term impact this pandemic has had on our best-laid plans.
 The lesson here—the value of informed and flexible planning—is one that current students can take to heart as they work toward academic and postgraduate success.